 It becomes a topic of conversation for the characters.
 They tend to find map pieces just after they're useful and realize, much to their frustration, that the rooms they've entered and exited are going to return them to the same place.
 Lotus and Seven are particularly Genre Savvy in this respect.

 Downer Ending: There are six possible endings: two short bad endings, a decoy bad ending, the "true" bad ending (which must be finished before the actual True End can be unlocked), an aborted/To Be Continued ending that occurs if the player stumbles across the True End out of order (and it ends on a very sharp note), and the True End.
+The IOS version also adds a new bad ending.
 None of them are particularly happy.

 The Submarine ending ends with everybody dead.
 Of course, Ace was acting.
 However, he would not have gotten the Q door, even with Lotus's and the 9th Man's bracelet.
 It's one of the three endings to have credits, making it the decoy bad ending.
 If you don't know that the Safe End is the bad end, the Submarine Ending seems the worst of all outcomes.